-With about five weeks left until the 2012 presidential election, both Democrats and Republicans are kicking their campaigns into high gear.
+With about five weeks left until the 2012 presidential election, both

 As more potential voters turn to the Internet to stay connected — and less are catching political TV spots — the need to leverage social media to hit respective audiences has never been greater.
 But the payoff could be huge for either party.